GailZzz0910/smartvote/README.md

-# SmartVote Web
+# E-Boto Web

-SmartVote Web is a modern web application built with React and Vite, designed for efficient and user-friendly voting management.
+E-Boto Web is a modern web application built with React and Vite, designed for efficient and user-friendly voting management.
 It leverages Tailwind CSS for styling and includes real-time features and data visualization.

 ## Features
 - Modern React + Vite setup with HMR